 At ENP we believe an outreach vehicle should not be a huge drain on a small nonprofit organization's resources or the resources of our shared environment.

-We want to drive vehicles that we can fuel with "homegrown" renewable energy produced by our classroom solar array when around the region, and domestically-produced electricity when on the road.
+We strive to drive vehicles that are easy on the natural environment that we are working to understand, protect, conserve, and educate you all about.
+We strive to drive vehicles that we can fuel with "homegrown" renewable energy produced by our classroom solar array when around the region, and domestically-produced electricity when on the road.

 This is why, since 2013, ENP has been driving 100% electric vehicles in support of our organization's nonprofit activities.

 Our first Outreach EV was a 2012 Nissan Leaf SL with 73 all-electric miles of driving range.